Nova Scotia

 Facebook PageSatellite View

 Has a huge area of upland and coastal habitat, including much true wilderness.
-Some of the trails are quite accessible, though.
-This is where Bicknell's Thrush can be found singing at dawn in June, and where there is probably the biggest variety of Warblers, particularly the more boreal species (Cape May, Mourning, Blackburnian etc.) in the Province.
-There are 2 rocky islands offshore that hold a breeding colony of Razorbill and Atlantic Puffin, easily accessible by tour boats.
+Scenery, especially on the Cabot Trail, is spectacular.
+Most of the walking trails are easy, and the visitor centre is a mine of information.
+This is where Bicknell's Thrush occurs, singing at dawn in June, although the numbers are now very low, and most of the specific locations where they occur are closely monitored and guarded.
+Cape Breton probably has the biggest variety of warblers, particularly the more boreal species (Cape May, Mourning, Blackburnian etc.) in the Province.
+Spruce grouse are more likely to been here than elsewhere.
+There is also a good chance of meeting a moose on your travels here.
+There are 2 rocky islands offshore that hold a breeding colony of Black-legged kittiwakes, Razorbill and Atlantic Puffin, easily accessible by tour boats.

 • Cape Sable Island, Yarmouth & West Pubnico Peninsula